microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 The sk developer will be able to specify a generic type to the `Kernel.StreamingRunAsync<T>()` and `ISKFunction.StreamingInvokeAsync<T>` to get the streaming data.
 If the type is not specified, the Kernel and Functions will return the data as StreamingResultUpdate.

-If the type isn't the specified or if the string representation can't be casted an exception will be thrown.
+If the type isn't specified or if the string representation can't be cast, an exception will be thrown.

-If the type specified is `StreamingResultUpdate`, `string` or `byte[]` no error will be thrown as the connectors will have interface methods that garantee the data to be given in at least those types.
+If the type specified is `StreamingResultUpdate`, `string` or `byte[]` no error will be thrown as the connectors will have interface methods that guarantee the data to be given in at least those types.

 ```csharp